How to make great TextExpander snippets (so that you will remember them)

 Use "h" for my stuff

-For any snippet referring to my personal data like address (private, work), telephone numbers, Skype name, etc. I use the prefix "h" (as in Helmut).
+For any snippet referring to my personal data like address (private, work), telephone numbers, social media, etc. I use the prefix "h" (as in Helmut).
 You could also use a prefix "p" for private or "my".

 Examples: